- The Importance of Sleep (Quality)

 In a nutshell, we no longer get too hot or too cold while sleeping.
 That has reduced the number of disturbances caused by covering or uncovering ourselves during the night.

-Both my wife and I sleep subjectively better, and I have more nights where I spend at least 40% of my sleep in restorative phases.
+Both my wife and I sleep better, and I have more nights where I spend at least 40% of my sleep in restorative phases.

-It’s not that we slept incredibly poorly before switching to Eight Sleep; we’ve always kept a relatively strict sleep routine that has produced positive sleep results.
+It’s not that we slept poorly before switching to Eight Sleep; we’ve always kept a relatively strict sleep routine that has produced positive sleep results.
 But Eight Sleep has helped us to get to the next level of sleep quality.

 If you’re someone who has been struggling with getting enough quality sleep, or if you suffer from insomnia or high temperatures in your bedroom, I strongly believe that Eight Sleep can make a huge impact for you.

-For example, bed fans that blow air under your sheets might make you feel a bit cooler, but they don’t actually change the temperature of the mattress surface.
+With regard to Cube Sleep, it’s important to remember that bed fans that blow air under your sheets might make you feel a bit cooler, but they don’t actually change the temperature of the mattress surface.
 Eight Sleep can reduce the temperature of the mattress surface to 55 degrees Fahrenheit and keep it there, without making any disturbing noise.

 Frequently Asked Questions

+Unfortunately, Eight Sleep doesn’t have any brick-and-mortar stores, so it’s not possible to lay down on their products prior to purchasing them.
 However, Eight Sleep offers a 100-night trial period.
 If you don’t like it, you can send it back.
 And since Eight Sleep will cover the return shipping fees, you have literally zero risk.

 The polyfoam part of the smart bed is covered by a 10-year warranty.
 The technology layer is covered by a two-year limited warranty.
 For more information, check out Eight Sleep’s warranty page.

 Compared to our old mattress, which we bought 10 years ago at Ikea, our new high-tech sleep solution feels like it’s light years ahead in terms of comfort and (of course) smart technology.
+And compared to my testing of other popular temperature-controlled sleep systems, I think Eight Sleep offers the best cooling mattress on the market today.

 I certainly realize that what feels comfortable to me might not feel comfortable to you.
-So there is a chance that the Pod mattress might be too firm or too soft for you.
+So there is a chance that the Eight Sleep Pod mattress might be too firm or too soft for you.
 However, I think that Eight Sleep has struck a good balance that should accommodate most people’s preferences.

 For us, Eight Sleep is the most comfortable mattress we’ve ever slept on, and I’m still excited every night when I go to bed and feel the cool surface of the mattress on my skin.